Lex-ari/CS4800-FoodDelivery/README.md

 proteins, and fats.
 That way, as the carbs, proteins, fats change with new additions or removals, or even the introduction of a new particular nutrient group, it would be easy to facilitate the transfer of information.

+Also used for getting TimeShifts, expanded on in Flyweight.

+Flyweight:
+The TimeShifts between drivers use the flyweight pattern to prevent the memory overhead of each driver having its own TimeShift as there are only three possibilities.
+A Singleton Factory is used to get the TimeShifts for the drivers which does not create a new one if that timeshift has been created already.

 Decorator: Used as the main implementation of toppings.
 Toppings inherit the Food properties, and allows to add new behavior of a particular Topping by calling its private subclasses.
 Adding new "toppings" to the original Food object is simple and linear in its implementation.
 We do not know what "Food" we would have until runtime, and using the